raprasad/MCB-Graphics-Printer-Scheduler/work_log.md

 * when admin logged in, link to django admin
 ** mark reservation as allow signup for this time

-# 3/22/2012 - 11:00am to 1:02pm
+# 3/22/2012 - 11:00am to 3:02pm
 x* add link to fas logos ,etc
-x* add link to PDF download on current site x* last minute reservation; remove online note and send email instead x* redo signup success page based on RH notes on print out x* when admin logged in, link to django admin x* move mcbgraphics@fas.harvard.edu to a config variable **form to adjust reservation type for a single day: 3 checkboxes with times available ** mark reservation as allow signup for this time
+x* add link to PDF download on current site x* last minute reservation; remove online note and send email instead x* redo signup success page based on RH notes on print out x* when admin logged in, link to django admin x* move mcbgraphics@fas.harvard.edu to a config variable

+# 3/23/2012 - 9:30am to 11:00am, 11:40am to 1:30pm
+x** mark reservation as allow signup for this time
     x* model change
     x* month view
     x* right col view
     x* conflict checking
-    * right col as form
+    x* right col as form

-(i) * reservations
+**form to adjust reservation type for a single day: 3 checkboxes with times available
+    x* set menu (10:40am)
+    x* show current time span
+    x* make form
-        * 3 buttons:
+    x    * 3 check boxes - 1 required
-            9:00am to 12pm
-            12pm to 6pm (default)
-            6pm to 8:40pm
+    x * 3 checkboxes:  9:00am to 12pm, 12pm to 6pm (default), 6pm to 8:40pm
 #----------------

 * limit scheduling ahead by 1year